IndiePass/indiepass-android/README.md

 - Share intents: receive text or images to directly share
 - Push notifications: receive push notifications if you have an account on https://indigenous.realize.be.
 Only for IndieWeb accounts.
+  You can also use your own custom MQTT server to receive notifications.

 Checkin, Geocache and Venue are experimental and pass on all information into a Geo URI in the geo property, e.g.